-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 - Two-year average: 82 days

-What this data suggests about Android O
+What this data suggests about the Android Oreo upgrade

 HTC started slipping in its upgrade delivery time with last year's Nougat release, as the numbers above show — but all in all, it's still doing better than everyone other than Google when it comes to getting fresh software onto its users' phones.
-If you've got 2017's HTC U11, the smart money's on a three-ish month wait for Android O to arrive on your device.
+If you've got 2017's HTC U11, the smart money's on a three-ish month wait for Oreo to arrive on your device.

 If 2016's HTC 10 is in your pocket, your wait might be a touch longer — but somewhere in the ballpark of three to four months is still a sensible guess based on the last two years of upgrade delivery data.